 O*NET Online supports workers in career planning by accessing key data for identifying and developing workplace skills.

-Occupational Outlook Quarterly Online Articles cover a wide variety of career and work-related topics such as unusual occupations, tips for jobseekers, salary trends, and results of new studies from the Bureau of Labor Statistics.
+articles covering a wide variety of career and work-related topics such as unusual occupations, tips for job seekers, salary trends, and results of new studies from the Bureau of Labor Statistics.

 Employability Checkup provides a snapshot of your ability to find employment with a specific occupation at a specific wage and location.

-Skills Profiler creates a list of your skills and match them to job types that use those skills.
+Skills Matcher creates a list of your skills and match them to job types that use those skills.

 My Skills, My Future enables job seekers and intermediaries to match a worker’s occupational skills and experiences with the skills needed in other occupations, in order to facilitate their career mobility and economic prospects.
 For any occupation, users can get a list of job listings in their local area (i.e. state or zip code) and click directly through to the hiring company’s website.

 My Next Move gives individuals three main ways to explore careers, including an online O*NET interest assessment, and then provides an easy-to-read, one-page profile of each occupation highlighting important knowledge, skills, abilities, technologies used, simplified salary and outlook information, and links to find specific training and employment opportunities.